core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ### Responder Processing of Message 1

-The Responder MUST discontinue the protocol and reply with an EDHOC error message, if C_I is a CBOR byte string and it has as value a valid CBOR encoding of an integer value (e.g., C_I is encoded as 0x4100).
+The Responder MUST discontinue the protocol and reply with an EDHOC error message, if C_I is a CBOR byte string and it has as value a valid CBOR encoding of an integer value (e.g., C_I is CBOR encoded as 0x4100).

 In fact, this would mean that the Initiator has not followed the conversion rule in {{oscore-to-edhoc-id}} when converting its (to be) OSCORE Recipient ID to C_I.